intel/BDTK/docs/user/quick-start.rst

    docker exec -it ${container_name} /bin/bash

-*Note: files used for building image are from cider and presto, details are as follows:*
+*Note: files used for building image are from bdtk and presto, details are as follows:*